DeadHandConspiracy/Digital-Toolbox/README.md

 # Instructions
 The only two files needed to run the Digital tool is the the .EXE and the .DLL but the C# source code provided for presonal compile of the code.

+Put the two file into the folder of your choosing and run the program.
+Digital Toolbox will create Images sub-folder and ToolList.csv file.

 ## Main Window
 1.Tool Available Panel